ZEPL/data-engineering-challenge/Backend-level2.md

 Here's what your system must do:

 1. Your system must receive customer data with various json format via http
-1. Your system must change some data to "*"
+1. Your system must change some data to "*" by field name received from the url of `/mask`
 1. Your system must store data into files

-If any error occurs while handling data, it returns `fails`
+If any error occurs while handling data, it returns `fails`.
+Customer and administrator can set the field names to change some data to "*" by requesting POST `/mask` dynamically.

 Here's your system's entry point as http server: